 When using browser access over SSL, an interactive chat feature called Chat allows you and other users on the same port to communicate.
-You can conduct an online dialog for training or collaborative diagnostic activities.
 The maximum length of a chat message is 300 characters.

 Note: When a chat is initiated, a chat window appears on the monitors of all SSL users logged on to the port.
-If a user is logged into a port multiple times, multiple chat messages will not appear to that user.
+If a user is logged into a port multiple times, multiple chat messages do not appear to that user.